aminalaee/sqladmin/docs/configurations.md

 * `column_formatters`: Dictionary of column formatters in the list page.
 * `column_searchable_list`: List of columns or column names to be searchable in the list page.
 * `column_sortable_list`: List of columns or column names to be sortable in the list page.
+* `column_default_sort`: Default sorting if no sorting is applied, tuple of (column, is_descending) or list of the tuple for multiple columns.

 !!! example